redis/node-redis/README.md

 You can also [watch](https://redis.io/topics/transactions#optimistic-locking-using-check-and-set) keys by calling `.watch()`.
 Your transaction will abort if any of the watched keys change.

-To dig deeper into transactions, check out the [Execution Isolation Guide](./docs/isolation.md).
+To dig deeper into transactions, check out the [Isolated Execution Guide](./docs/isolated-execution.md).

 ### Blocking Commands